aeonSolutions/AeonLabs-Indoor-Smart-Plant-Watering/README.md

 **The Problem**

-Anyone loves to have some plants nearby, even when living in an appartment building.
-However, few know, or device to have time to do proper indoor planr care.
-The main culprit, absence of water and dry soil.
+Anyone loves to have some plants nearby, even when living in an apartment building.
+However, few know, or have devices to do proper indoor plant care.
+The main culprit is the absence of water and dry soil.

-Furthermore, nowadays is commonly found online, when reading the news, another case and victim of light agression in particular using some kind of diode laser light: red, green, yellow, blue.
-And more dangerous, ultra violet (UV) or infrared (IR) lasers.
+Furthermore, nowadays is commonly found online, when reading the news, another case and victim of light aggression, in particular, using some kind of diode laser light: red, green, yellow, or blue.
+And more dangerous, ultraviolet (UV) or infrared (IR) lasers.

 **The Idea**